Trump wants a ‘Golden Dome’ capable of defending the entire US: ‘Strategically, it doesn’t make any sense’ - Local News 8

 “The most critical weakness of a system like this is its brittleness, its vulnerability to attack,” Grego added.

 In the Red Sea, the US has fired scores of multi-million dollar interceptor missiles at Houthi drones and missiles that cost a fraction of the price.
-The fiscal imbalance gets far worse when the system is in space, according to Tierney.
+The fiscal imbalance gets far worse when the system is in space, according to John Tierney, a former Democratic congressman who held years of hearings on ballistic missile defense.

 “It’s a joke.
 It’s basically a scam,” Tierney said bluntly.
 Now the executive director for the Center for Arms Control & Non-Proliferation, Tierney ripped Trump for being “willing to throw billions and billions and billions of dollars at something that won’t work.”

-Note: CORRECTION: An earlier version of this story incorrectly attributed a quote about the comprehensive system necessary to provide the kind of protection President Donald Trump has asked for.
-Retired Rear Adm.
-Mark Montgomery said, “You’ve gotta be responsible here.
-You’re not going to be able to defend everything with these ground-based missiles.
-They defend a circle around them, but it’s not large.”